debitoor/mongopatch/README.md

 		var isValid = updatedDocument.email === 'e-conomic@e-conomic.com';

 		// Call the callback function with an error to abort the patching process.
-		// Use this to guard agains corrupted updates. callback(isValid ? null : new Error('Update failed'));
+		// Use this to guard against corrupted updates. callback(isValid ? null : new Error('Update failed'));
 	});
 }